 The information is stored on the A11 chip on your iPhone X and not sent to Apple's servers, so your facial identity is kept private.

-It uses Attention Awareness in order to work.
-That means, you have to be looking at your iPhone for it to scan, You can't be asleep or looking away for it to unlock your iPhone.
+It uses a Require Attention feature in order to work.
+That means you have to be looking at your iPhone for it to scan, You can't be asleep or looking away for it to unlock your iPhone.

 What's this TrueDepth camera all about?